Classical simulation of non-Gaussian bosonic circuits: Superpositions of Gaussian states and measurements

 We note that~$\Afastnorm_E$ implicitly appears to depend on the norm~$\|\Psi\|$ that it estimates as a consequence of the assumption~\eqref{eq:energyupperboundpsihpsi}, which itself involves the normalized state~$\Psi'=\Psi/\|\Psi\|$.
 In practice, it suffices to use a sufficiently large upper bound~$E$ on the energy of the normalized state~$\Psi'$.
 In~\cref{sec:measurementsuperpos}, we will discuss how this can be applied in the context of classically simulating Gaussian measurements on a superposition of Gaussian states.

-Because of its central relevance for the complexity of our algorithm, let us briefly comment on how the energy (i.e., mean photon number) of the states occuring during the computation can be bounded.
+Because of its central relevance to the complexity of our algorithm, let us briefly comment on how the energy (i.e., mean photon number) of the states occurring during the computation can be bounded.
 The corresponding bound depends on the mean photon number~$N$ of the initial superposition, as well as the unitaries applied.
 Indeed, one can use that these unitaries correspond to energy-limited channels.

 Recall we use the Hamiltonian given in~\cref{eq:hamiltonian}.
 A channel~$\cN$ is said to be energy-limited if it maps energy bounded states to energy bounded states \cite{winter2017energyconstrained,shirokovExtensionQuantumChannels2020}.
 Gaussian channels including finite displacements, phase shifters, beamsplitters and finite squeezing are energy-limited.
 Concretely, we have